Developing our Perthcelyn 'Perthyn' Curriculum

 Our school curriculum is suitable for all learners and will enable them to realise the four purposes.
 It takes account of, and responds to, the unique opportunities and challenges that present themselves to individuals and groups of learners in our school.
 Our school curriculum is broad and balanced and includes learning opportunities within and across all of the Areas of learning and experience.
 It encompasses the concepts in all of the statements of what matters and provides appropriate progression in accord with the principles of progression.
 It also aligns to the mandatory requirements of teaching Welsh, English and Religion, Values and Ethics

-Our staff worked collaboratively within and across AoLE (Area of Learning and Experience) Teams to further develop indivudal visions for the 6 areas of learning and experience.
+Our staff worked collaboratively within and across AoLE (Area of Learning and Experience) Teams to further develop individual visions for the 6 areas of learning and experience.
 These further enhance the whole school curriculum vision and articulate the intent and direction of our curriculum.

 How will I know my child is making progress?